Do I have to collect taxes?

 How do I calculate the taxes I owe?

+From now until September 1, 2020, you will still need to consider tax and VAT when pricing your product.
 Once you’ve determined that you need to collect sales tax, the next step is to build that tax into your product’s pricing.
 Vimeo does not add sales tax onto the product price for you but instead provides you with the necessary information to calculate your own taxes based on the geographic location of your customers.
 Buyers are always charged the amount that you set so taxes will need to be netted out of that gross price.

 If you set your product price at $10, your buyers will always pay $10, and you receive $8.50 for every sale.
 In the state without taxes, the sale price is $10.
 In the state with a 20% tax rate, you should set aside $2 for later remittance based on a pre-tax price of $8.
 While Vimeo OTT does not collect tax for you, we do provide a geographic breakdown of your sales based on the state of purchase (in the U.S.) and country of purchase (outside the U.S.).